symblai/symbl-chime-adapter/README.md

 [![websocket](https://img.shields.io/badge/symbl-websocket-brightgreen)](https://docs.symbl.ai/docs/streamingapi/overview/introduction)

 Symbl's APIs empower developers to enable:

-- **Real-time** analysis of free-flowing discussions to automatically surface highly relevant summary discussion topics, contextual insights, suggestive action items, follow-ups, decisions, and questions.\
+- **Real-time** analysis of free-flowing discussions to automatically surface highly relevant summary discussion topics, contextual insights, suggestive action items, follow-ups, decisions, and questions, Topics and Trackers\
 - **Voice APIs** that makes it easy to add AI-powered conversational intelligence to either [telephony][telephony] or [WebSocket][websocket] interfaces.
 - **Conversation APIs** that provide a REST interface for managing and processing your conversation data.
 - **Summary UI** with a fully customizable and editable reference experience that indexes a searchable transcript and shows generated actionable insights, topics, timecodes, and speaker information.